-FMCG, e-commerce, telecom, automobiles, and education are the top five sectors in terms of contribution to TV advertising revenue accounting for two-thirds of the pie of the total market.
+FMCG, E-commerce, telecom, automobiles, and education are the top five sectors, in terms of contribution to television advertising revenue accounting for two-thirds of the pie market.

-In calendar year 2020, ad spend across FMCG, which contributed the largest to TV advertisement revenue, degrew 5-10% on-year.
-Automobiles and telecom ad spends de-grew 40-45% and 25-30%, respectively.
-The overall decline in ad spend would have been much steeper had e-commerce and education not grown at a robust 90-95% and 190-195%, respectively, in the same period.
+In CY 2021, ad spends across FMCG, which contributed the largest to television advertisement revenue de-grew 5-10% on-year.
+While automobiles and telecom ad spend de-grew 40-45% and 25-30% respectively.
+The overall decline in ad spends would have been much steeper had e-commerce and education not grown at a robust 90-95% and 190-195% respectively in the same period.
 Revival is expected in fiscal 2022 with growth in ad spends across all major sectors.
-Further, sectors such as health care are also expected to witness a prominent growth in ad spends in fiscal 2022.
+Further, sectors such as healthcare are also expected to witness a prominent growth in ad spends in fiscal 2022.